 “Even trade, though.”
 Kaelis thought to himself.

 Kaelis looked up at his host, “Yes, thank you.
 I’ve enjoyed myself wonderfully, but I do miss the noise and commotion of the big city.
 There is much on my mind, and I’ve been somewhat remiss of my responsibilities.
 Is that all you require of me?”
 Part of Kaelis wanted him to leave, but the other part wanted to stay.
-Yes, it was lonely in Mordenkainen’s Citadel, with no contact at all with anyone that wasn’t summoned or being talked to through a Crystal Ball.
-Despite how different it was than Kaelis‘ life in Greyhawk, he knew as soon as he left, he’d miss it.
+Yes, it was lonely in Mordenkainen‘s Citadel, with no contact at all with anyone who wasn’t summoned or being talked to through a Crystal Ball.
+Despite how different it was from Kaelis‘ life in Greyhawk, he knew as soon as he left, he’d miss it.

 Mordenkainen nodded once.
 “Yes, thank you.
 You have proven most useful, and…” he paused and looked down, then quickly up again.
 “Far too seldom do I play the host, and more often than not, the circumstances are not… pleasant.”
 He curled a corner of his mouth to emphasize his point.
 Kaelis swallowed hard.

 “I took the liberty of sending word ahead of you, that things might be prepared.
 It has been some weeks since you’ve been home, and I had a feeling that things might not be quite as you left them.”

 “Thank you, I appreciate it.
 You know, you really should have a way for your guests to contact others outside of your Citadel.”
 It was Kaelis‘ turn to try another grin at Mordenkainen.
 Yes, he was kinda’ scary, but he did have a sense of humour, Kaelis felt like he was uncovering it a very little bit every week.